We Strive To Create The Most Precise And Consistent Casings Available Today

 11. 2nd Taper

-The casing to the right has gone through the second press inside the taper operation.
+The casing has now gone through the second press inside the taper operation.
 As you can see, the body, shoulder, and neck continue being refined to their final dimensions.

 12. 3rd Taper